chrishough/my-configurations/README.md

 ```
 	which vim
 ```
-If vim is not setup correctly point your setup to the correct location.
+If vim is not setup correctly run this command to fix the installation.

 ```
 	sudo mv /usr/bin/vim /usr/bin/vim72